 In Ikoyi, Damilola is still on vacation from work and will not be returning for another 2 weeks.
-In the meantime, he felt motivated to support, in any way he could, the ongoing protest.
-Online, he has contributed some funds.
-His friend Ola and his girlfriend printed T-shirts with inscriptions like ‘EndSARS’ and ‘EndPoliceBrutality’ and distributed them for free to youths on protest grounds.
-For three days in a row, Damilola has gone out to the streets with his friends.
+In the meantime, he felt motivated to support, in any way he could, to the protest.
+Online, he had contributed some funds.
+His friend Ola and his girlfriend printed T-shirts with inscriptions like ‘#EndSARS’ and ‘#EndPoliceBrutality’ and distributed them for free to youths on protest grounds.
+For three days in a row, Damilola went out to the streets with his friends.
 The daily pattern is to walk to the city main toll gate with placards in hand chatting ‘EndSARS.’
-When they encounter armed policemen, they sit on the floor or raise their arms in the air signalling they are peaceful.
+When they encounter armed policemen, they sit on the floor or raise their arms in the air signalling they were peaceful.

 The long walks the last 3 days were physically exhausting even though he was excited to be part of it.
 He lay in bed this morning scrolling through his news feed when Ola’s text popped in.

 Ola: Dude, where are you?

 Damilola: At home.
 What’s up?

 Ola: Jess and I are going out at 3 pm.
 You coming?

 Ola: Sorry bro.
 Jess is here.
 She’s suggesting you take some painkillers.